 Which species retailers sell as soft maple will vary depending on where you are.

-If you are on the East coast, it will probably be red maple (Acer rubrum), silver maple (Acer saccharinum), box elder (Acer negundo), or striped maple (Acer pennsylvanicum).
+If you are on the East coast, it will probably be red maple (Acer rubrum), and with a reddish hue, silver maple (Acer saccharinum), box elder (Acer negundo), or striped maple (Acer pennsylvanicum).

 On the West Coast, you can expect to encounter bigleaf maple (Acer macrophyllum).